ElliotRedhead/WorkoutPlanner/README.md

 #### Batch Updating of Records

 Methods are available in PyMongo to mass-update records, this capability was identified in the early stages of project development.
 Although this is a poweful capability, it does not fit use-cases for this project.

+#### Profanity Filter

+At present each user is given freedom to use whatever username they want, if the project were to be used in a commercial environment rather than solely educational it would be necessary to implement a profanity filter.
+Inputs could be compared against a list of "banned words" to help to prevent griefing.

 ## Technologies Used